jrladd/CIS112-2023/_pages/policies.md

 ### Preparation and Pacing

-This class is a broad overview of the history of information and technology.
-We will cover a lot of material during the semester, and you will have many opportunities to discuss complex ideas with your peers and think about many of the core questions of information studies.
-Some of you may be entering the classroom with more advanced prior knowledge of these topics, while others may be encountering these concepts for the first time.
+ We will cover a lot of material during the semester, and you will have many opportunities to discuss complex ideas with your peers.
+Some of you may be entering the classroom with more advanced prior knowledge of databases and related topics, while others may be encountering these concepts for the first time.
 Group learning and discussion are key aspects of this course.
 This means that we all need to do our part to be prepared for each class, and to foster a positive and inquisitive learning environment.

 In between classes you should:

 - Review your notes from previous classes
 - Read the assigned readings for that day
-- Refer to this site for updates to the [schedule](/CIS100/schedule)
+- Refer to this site for updates to the [schedule](/CIS112/schedule)
-- Leave yourself enough time to read and respond to discussion board posts
-- DO NOT wait until the last minute to begin your essays
+- DO NOT wait until the last minute to begin your assignments
-- Revise and proofread your writing before turning it in
 - EMAIL your instructor with any questions.
 Ask lots of questions!

 Each class must create its own learning community as the result of shared efforts on the part of all members.
 It is your responsibility as a member of this learning community to help your fellow students by attending class and turning in assignments on time.
 If you must miss a class or turn in an assignment late, please let me know beforehand so that we may work out a way for you to make up the work.
 You do *not* need a doctor's note or other written excuse, but please let me know if there are special circumstances that may prevent you from completing a large amount of coursework.